License Renewal Information

 Renewal Notices - Renewal notices are sent to your address of record approximately 60 days before the expiration date.
 The expiration date is printed on the renewal notice and on your pocket ID.
 The expiration date is also available on License Lookup, where you can check to see that your correct address is on file with the Board.
 If you do not receive your renewal notice, you may send your renewal payment directly to the Board office; include a cover letter indicating your license number and correct address of record.

-Payments and Online Renewals – At this time, only professional engineers and land surveyors, except for photogrammetric surveyors and consulting engineers, may renew their license(s) online if certain eligibility requirements are met.
+Payments and Online Renewals – At this time, all license types, except for photogrammetric surveyors and consulting engineers, may renew their license(s) online if certain eligibility requirements are met.
 If you do not meet these requirements, you must renew your license in the traditional manner.
 Click here to see if you qualify.
 There will be an additional convenience fee to process your request online.
-(At this time Professional Geologists and Geophysicists cannot renew online.)
 Check or money order payments can be made by completing the License Renewal Request form and mailing it to the Board's address.
 Due to administrative processing issues, the Board is not able to accept renewal payments prior to 60 days before the expiration date.
 If you submit your renewal payment more than 60 days before your license is scheduled to expire, the payment will be returned to you.

 Address Change - You are required by Title 16, California Code of Regulations, Section 412, to notify the Board of a change of address within 30 days of the change.
 An address change form is available by clicking here.
 You must notify the Board in writing directly.
 Submitting an address change or forwarding request to the U.S. Postal Service is not sufficient.